-Students are required to keep all appointments with their Academic Facilitator, whether for Student Services Advisors or any other scheduled appointment.
+Students are required to keep all appointments with their Faculty/Academic Facilitator/Faculty, whether for Academic Advising or any other scheduled appointment.
 If they must cancel, students are asked to provide 24-48 hours' notice.
-Some courses will have two assignments, one to be turned in to the student's Mentor, another to be turned in to Academic Facilitator.
+Some courses will have two assignments, one to be turned in to the student's Chef Instructor, another to be turned in to the Faculty/Academic Facilitator/Faculty.